mzjb/DeepH-pack/docs/source/keyword/preprocess.md

 - *interface* : Which DFT package is used to get the Hamiltonian.
 Support `abacus`, `openmx` and `aims`.

-+ *multiprocessing* : Whether to use multiprocessing to perform `Preprocess` for different data.
++ *multiprocessing* : Number of processes to use to perform `Preprocess`.
+Set to `-1` to use all available CPUs.
+Set to `0` to disable multiprocessing.

 ## interpreter